odoo-dev/odoo/doc/howtos/rdtraining/02_setup.rst

 Python
 ------

-Odoo requires Python 3.6 or later, if your computer is up-to-date you should already be at least on this version.
+Odoo requires Python 3.6 or later, if your computer is up-to-date you should already be at this version or higher.

 You can check your Python version with: